Category: Extreme Home-Do-Over

 “You’re dangerous with power tools – you must know that, by now – just wait until I get home!”

-Yes, I know – I am my father’s daughter – unfortunately, time waits for no mommy and I have been known to, you know,
+Yes, I know – I am my father’s daughter – unfortunately, time waits for no mommy and I have been known to, you know, break the rules of suburban living – yes, I cut, weed whack AND edge my

-own lawn – and take advantage of every opportunity, where I can unleash
+own lawn – and take advantage of every opportunity, where I can unleash my…um…more feral side!

 So, yesterday morning, after I watered the front, the back and

-balance of his years spent outdoors, wearing a leash – having declared war against the wild rabbits, I decided to screen the fencing around my vegetable garden.
+walked the cat – yes, the poor Old Man has been reduced to enduring the balance of his years spent outdoors, wearing a leash – having declared war against the wild rabbits, I decided to screen the fencing around my vegetable garden.

 Using my husband’s high-pressured and totally cherry staple gun!